instancio/instancio/website/docs/user-guide.md

 The behaviour of these methods cannot be customised.

 - matching selectors will not be applied
-- engine will not modify or populate any fields of the supplied object
+- the engine will not modify or populate any fields of the supplied object
 - callbacks are *not* invoked on objects provided by these methods

 **Method** `supply(TargetSelector, Generator)` is for creating objects using custom `Generator` implementations.